psibot/git_psibot/README.md

-Fun stuff for Oracle On LInux
+Fun stuff for Oracle On Linux